amiyaraman/Doctor-Search-System/README.md

 ### Postman Collection

-For testing the APIs, you can import the provided Postman collection: [Doctor-Patient Suggestion System Postman Collection](link_to_your_postman_collection).
+For testing the APIs, you can import the provided Postman collection: [Doctor Search System Postman Collection](link_to_your_postman_collection).

 ### Contributing